Les séminaires auront lieu à l'Institut

 Pour tout renseignement complémentaire, veuillez contacter les organisateurs, Hakim Boumaza, Mathieu Lewin ou Stéphane Nonnenmacher.

-This is a joint work with Igor Wigman.
+This is joint work with H.Cornean, E.Stockmeyer and S.Zalczer.

 |14h - 15h||Serena Cenatiempo (Gran Sasso Science Institute, L'Aquila)